kaltura/kaltura-player-rn/docs/setup-dev-environment.md

 - #### Setup for iOS

-  1. Native to `example -> ios` folder and run the following,
+  1. Navigate to `example -> ios` folder and run the following,

     ```js
     cd example/ios